aisayo/intro-to-redux/notes.md

 - A predictable state container for JS applications
 - Manages and updates application state using events called ‘actions’

+## Redux Focus

+- State: what is state?

 ### Redux Flow

 ```action => reducer => updated state```